ael-bekk/so-long42/README.md

 |`click on th setting icon and choose what you want`|change the keys from the setting icon|
 |`ESC ⎋`|Close the game window|
 |`ESP `|attack on enemys|

+## 📝 License

+This project is licensed under the MIT - see the [LICENSE](license) file for details.

+---